 Most tracheostomies are performed at the bedside by a surgeon.
 The patient is given pain medication and sedation during the procedure.
-Once the patient is well enough to breathe without the breathing machine, most tracheostomy tubes can be removed.
+Many tracheostomy tubes can be removed when the patient is well enough to breathe without a ventilator, however, this will depend upon a variety of factors.
 Patients can speak with a tracheostomy tube in place when they no longer require a ventilator.
 Some patients may be able to speak while on the ventilator through the use of a special valve called a Passi Muir valve.